-- Material, which is sexist, racist, homophobic, xenophobic, pornographic, pedophilic, or similarly discriminatory and/or offensive - Offensive, obscene, derogatory, or criminal material or material which is liable to cause embarrassment to Fleet Safety International and any of its staff or its customers / clients or bring the reputation of Fleet Safety International and/or any of its staff or its customers / clients into disrepute - Any defamatory material about any person or organization or material which includes statements which are untrue or of a deceptive nature
+- Material, which is sexist, racist, homophobic, xenophobic, pornographic, pedophilic, or similarly discriminatory and/or offensive. - Offensive, obscene, derogatory, or criminal material or material which is liable to cause embarrassment to Fleet Safety International and any of its staff or its customers / clients or bring the reputation of Fleet Safety International and/or any of its staff or its customers / clients into disrepute. - Any defamatory material about any person, organization, or material including untrue or deceptive statements. - Any material which, by intent or otherwise, harasses the recipient. - Any other statement which is designed to cause annoyance, inconvenience, or anxiety to anyone.
+Any material which violates the privacy of others or unfairly criticizes or misrepresents others. - Confidential information about Fleet Safety International and any of its staff or customers / clients

-- Any material which, by intent or otherwise, harasses the recipient - Any other statement which is designed to cause annoyance, inconvenience, or anxiety to anyone.
-Any material which violates the privacy of others or unfairly criticizes or misrepresents others - Confidential information about Fleet Safety International and any of its staff or customers / clients - Any other statement which is likely to create any liability, whether criminal or civil, whether for you or for Fleet Safety International - Material in breach of copyright and/or other intellectual property rights - Online gambling - Unsolicited commercial or advertising material, chain letters or other junk mail of any kind
+- Any other statement which is likely to create any liability, whether criminal or civil, whether for you or for Fleet Safety International - Material in breach of copyright and/or other intellectual property rights - Online gambling - Unsolicited commercial or advertising material, chain letters or other junk mail of any kind

-If Fleet Safety International has evidence of the examples of misuse set out above it reserves the right to undertake a more detailed investigation in accordance with its disciplinary procedures.
+If Fleet Safety International has evidence of the examples of misuse set out above, it reserves the right to undertake a more detailed investigation in accordance with its disciplinary procedures.